telerik/reporting-docs/knowledge-base/display-custom-error-messages-on-web-based-viewer.md

 ```

 ## Solution
-Messages displayed by the HTML5-based Report Viewers are separate into two "categories".
+Messages displayed by the HTML5-based Report Viewers are separated into two "categories".
 While the string "Unable to get report parameters." is a client-side message, the rest of the message is server-side one.

 To change the client side text, you might use the approach demonstrated in the [Localization](../html5-report-viewer-localization) article and change the corresponding value.
 However, this would not remove the server-side message.
 To change the entire message, the following code snippet could be used: